 Interest in Communicating With Spirits

 According to the biography written by the Appleton Public Library (APL) staff, Houdini had an "early interest in spiritualism" that was rekindled when his mother died.
 He was especially interested in the "ability to communicate with the dead."

 Houdini attended 100 séances as part of his investigation.
 These were "presided over by well-known mediums in France and England."
 He also spent a great deal of time with prominent Spiritualists.
-He emphatically claimed that each medium had his full attention and that he was open to all possibilities.
+He emphatically claimed each medium had his full attention, and he was open to all possibilities.

 However, with 30 years of experience and investigation of trickery, he was able to see beyond what a layperson might.
 Houdini had a standing $10,000 challenge (which was never won) for anyone who could produce any spirit manifestation that he could not prove was a fake.

 Houdini Plans to Communicate After Death

 In the introduction of his book, Houdini writes that he made "compacts with fourteen different persons that whichever of us died first would communicate with the other if it were possible, but I have never received a word."

 On October 22, 1926, in a bizarre effort to test Houdini's strength, J. Gordon Whitehead repeatedly punched Houdini in the abdomen.
 Suffering great pain he attributed to the punches, Houdini waited to seek medical attention.
 By then his appendix had burst, and the resulting infection invaded his body and eventually claimed his life.

 Prior to Houdini's death on October 31, 1926, he reportedly arranged with his wife Bess a coded message similar to those they'd used in his magic acts to give her from beyond.
 Should he be able to cross over from the other side to communicate with her during a séance or other communication, the code words would spell a message.
 It was how she'd know it was really him.